-- Use basic concepts of graphs, and different types of graphs. - Classify the properties and prove theorems. - Apply suitable graph model and algorithm for solving applications. - Use a combination of theoretical knowledge and independent mathematical thinking in creative investigation of questions in graph theory. - Develop the concepts of combinatorics to construct mathematical proofs.
+- Know the basic concepts of graphs, and different types of graphs. - Acquire the knowledge about properties, theorems and be able to prove theorems. - Apply suitable graph model and algorithm for solving applications. - Use a combination of theoretical knowledge and independent mathematical thinking in creative investigation of questions in graph theory. - Construct mathematical proofs.

-- 1. Narsingh Deo, "Graph Theory: With Applications to Engineering and Computer Science", Prentice Hall of India Learning Private Limited, Delhi, 2016. - 2.
-Grimaldi R.P.
+- 1. Narsingh Deo, "Graph Theory: With Applications to Engineering and Computer Science", Prentice Hall of India Learning Private Limited, Delhi, 2016. - Grimaldi R.P.
 "Discrete and Combinatorial Mathematics: An Applied Introduction", Addison Wesley, 1994.